trylks/trylks/linux/install.md

 ### Move Windows

 1. Create a [USB recovery drive](https://support.microsoft.com/en-us/instantanswers/3a747883-b706-43a5-a286-9e98f886d490/create-a-recovery-drive) and data backup, because shit happens, it's always good having one.
+Check the info on the drives you have: `# fdisk -l`.
 1. Move windows.
     1. Remember: Cloning HDDs is not useful [[1]](http://lifehacker.com/5837543/how-to-migrate-to-a-solid-state-drive-without-reinstalling-windows),